Keraites: Legacy

 The name of the Qarai Turks may be derived from the Keraites, but it may also be connected to the names of various other Central Asian groups involving qara "black".
 Kipchak groups such as the Argyn Kazakhs and the Kyrgyz Kireis have been proposed as possibly in part derived from the remnants of the Keraites who sought refuge in Eastern Europe in the early 15th century.
+Keraites are also part of 92 tribes of Uzbeks.
+According to the "Altan Tobchi", the Keraites were apparently part of the ancient Oirat confederation.
+Keraites were also part of Bashkirs and Nogais.